 Many institutes have a service in which a clinic director will do an intake and determine what therapist in the community might be a good fit for you.
 That is a wonderful way to find a therapist if you don't have a referral source.

 While I have never found a therapist online, I do have an ad on Therapist Finder.
 And I do think (in the online age) it is likely to find a therapist on Psychology Today's Therapy Directory.
 When therapist shopping, I would look for therapists who are not selling themselves but rather those telling you about their work and their philosophy of working with patients.

 3. A picture tells a story

-Take a look at therapists' pictures on Psychology Today's Therapist Finder.
+Take a look at therapists' pictures on Psychology Today's Therapist Directory.
 Red lights for me: Therapists who use glamour shots or whose portraits seem in any way seductive.
 I would also steer clear of therapists who use a photo of themselves partaking in a favorite hobby or recreational activity.
-If you have any doubt about a therapist based on photos, I would listen to your intuition.
+If you have any doubts about a therapist based on photos, I would listen to your intuition.
 See if you can find someone who you could easily sit across from.
 I am not saying your therapist needs to look like a supermodel; you just want to look at the therapist without feeling any concern or apprehension.
 I would heed any intuition.

-When choosing a therapist, almost all people have an instinctive idea on gender they would prefer to work with.
+When choosing a therapist, almost all people have an instinctive idea of the gender they would prefer to work with.
 For me, my default therapist choice is always male which, in fact, comes out of my relationship with my parents.
 I don't think there is a right or wrong when it comes to choosing which gender you prefer to work with.
 However, I think it can be clinically valuable to notice which gender you absolutely wouldn't want to work with.
 I would make note of that and let my therapist know about my strong feelings of "no way" when considering a certain gender for a therapist.